kensekense/Yumi-s-Cells-English-Translation/README.md

 ## Disclaimer
 I'm obviously not a native Korean, so my translations aren't perfect.
 If you have any suggestions for my translations, or notice a big error, please feel free to email me at kensening@gmail.com with your suggest/correction!
 I would really appreciate it!
+Additionally, you can also make suggestions/corrections directly using Github!